 But I don't think any artist in the 60's had music more thought-provoking than Jimi Hendrix's.

 Considered the greatest guitarist in the world during his time, Jimi Hendrix left an astonishing musical legacy.
 After serving in the army until 1962, he played backup for musicians like Little Richard, B.B.
 King, Sam Cooke and the Isley Brothers.
 It wasn't until he moved to London Hendrix found independent success.
-He was the highest-paid musician of the 60's and was inducted into the Rock & Roll Hall of Fame for his experimental work on the electric guitar.
+He was the highest-paid musician at Woodstock and was inducted into the Rock & Roll Hall of Fame for his experimental work on the electric guitar.
 The Hall of Fame's biography for Hendrix states...

 "Jimi Hendrix was arguably the greatest instrumentalist in the history of rock music.
 Hendrix expanded the range and vocabulary of the electric guitar into areas no musician had ever ventured before.
 His boundless drive, technical ability and creative application of such effects as wah-wah and distortion forever transformed the sound of rock and roll."